-In order to conduct a fair and unbiased evaluation, evaluation of offers is undertaken by an evaluation team consisting of two to five members.
+In order to conduct a fair and unbiased evaluation, an evaluation of offers is undertaken by a team of two to five members.
 The composition depends on the nature, complexity and value of the procurement.
+The evaluation team members are appointed, in writing by a duly authorised individual, to provide objective and independent advice, based on their knowledge of the specific subject matter.

 The evaluation team verifies that the suppliers and their offers satisfy the requirements of the RFP and evaluates the offers according to the predefined evaluation criteria as per the RFP.
-The discussions of the evaluation team are strictly confidential; information about the content of the submissions or the evaluation process will not be revealed outside the group of UNOPS personnel.
+The discussions of the team are strictly confidential; information about the content of the submissions or the evaluation process will not be revealed outside the evaluation team.

-Team members are instructed to immediately indicate if they have a potential conflict of interest with one of the suppliers.
+Team members are instructed to immediately indicate if they have a potential conflict of interests with one of the suppliers.
 If this is the case, that individual will be replaced.
 In particularly complex procurement processes, external experts may be contracted to assist in the evaluation process as one of the team members.

-Representatives from the funding source or the client organisation may participate in the evaluation as observers only, unless explicitly stated otherwise in the legal agreement with the client or a specific approval of the UNOPS Executive Director is given.
+Representatives from the funding source or the client organisation may participate in the evaluation as observers only, unless explicitly stated otherwise in the legal agreement with the client, or specific approval is granted by the UNOPS Executive Director.
 However, requisitioners can always participate as evaluation team members, provided UNOPS maintains the majority vote in the team.
 All observers or participants in the evaluation team who are non-UNOPS personnel are required to sign confidentiality and no conflict of interest statements prior to the evaluation.
-For most mine clearance RFP evaluations a representative from UNMAS would participate.
+For most mine clearance RFP evaluations a representative from UNMAS participates.
 UNOPS often ensure that a representative from the field participates in order to guarantee technical knowledge as well as knowledge of the local conditions within the evaluation team.